First Aid Tips for Your Pet Bird

 This list is by no means complete, but this document discusses the most common accidents/chronic disease and information you can refer to in the case of an accident.

-Signs of labored breathing (huffing and puffing) may include any or all of the following: open-mouthed breathing, frequent sneezing, wheezing, clicking sounds, tail bobbing (especially budgies and cockatiels) or a constantly outstretched neck.
-There may also be discharge from the nares and the area around the eyes (the sinuses) may be swollen.
-The bird may vomit, shiver, be anorexic, have diarrhea, lethargy, weakness, ruffled feathers or swollen abdomen.
+Signs of labored breathing (huffing and puffing) may include any or all of the following: open-mouthed breathing, frequent sneezing, wheezing, clicking sounds, tail bobbing (especially budgies and cockatiels), or a constantly outstretched neck.
+There may also be discharge from the nares, and the area around the eyes (the sinuses) may be swollen.
+The bird may vomit, shiver, be anorexic, have diarrhea, lethargy, weakness, ruffled feathers, or swollen abdomen.

 Birds have a series of air sacs located internally.
-These are in the neck area (cervical air sacs), the chest (thoracic air sacs) and in the belly (abdominal air sacs).
+These are in the neck area (cervical air sacs), the chest (thoracic air sacs), and in the belly (abdominal air sacs).
 These areas are part of a bird’s breathing system and help the bird receive oxygen from the air in a highly efficient manner.
 They also help provide the lightness and buoyancy needed for flight.
-Occasionally, one of these air sacs may rupture (usually due to injury) and air will leak from the sac and accumulate under the bird’s skin.
+Occasionally, one of these air sacs may rupture (usually due to injury), and air will leak from the sac and accumulate under the bird’s skin.
 This condition is known as subcutaneous emphysema.
 This accumulation must be removed, or the air sac may tear even further.

 Clean the skin over the swelling with a disinfectant on a cotton ball.
 Take small scissors or a needle and make a tiny hole in the skin.
 This allows the air to escape.
 This may need to be done several times before the air is released.
 It has been shown that air sacs normally repair themselves within two weeks.
 However, if you see no improvement within a day or two, your avian veterinarian should see the bird.
 It is probably a good idea to have the bird seen anyway.

-ANOREXIA (Loss of Appetite)
+Anorexia (Loss of Appetite)

 A bird’s metabolic rate is very high, requiring almost constant intake.
 If you notice your bird is not eating as much as it normally does, or refuses food altogether, the situation is serious.
-Your avian veterinarian should exam your small bird if it hasn’t eaten for 12 hours.
+Your avian veterinarian should examine your small bird if it hasn’t eaten for 12 hours.
 A large bird that has not eaten for 24 hours also should be seen immediately.
 A longer time frame than that may prove to be fatal.

 Try feeding the bird anything – peanut butter, yogurt, baby food, whatever its favorite food is – even if it’s sunflower seeds – just get it to eat.
 If you have hand feeding formula available, mix some up, keeping it slightly liquid, and try to hand feed.
-If that doesn’t work keep the bird warm and get to the vet as soon as possible.
+If that doesn’t work, keep the bird warm and get to the vet as soon as possible.

 Blood anywhere on the bird or its cage is cause for immediate investigation.
-Birds do not have a large volume of blood and any blood loss can be detrimental or even fatal to a bird.
+Birds do not have a large volume of blood, and any blood loss can be detrimental or even fatal to a bird.

 The first thing to do is find the source of the bleeding.
 Pour hydrogen peroxide on the area you think is bleeding.
-It will remove the old blood and you will be able to readily see where the bleeding is coming from.
+It will remove the old blood, and you will be able to readily see where the bleeding is coming from.
 Handle your bird gently and calmly.
 Birds feel your stress, so the more stressed you become; the more stressed the bird will also become.
-Have styptic powder, cornstarch or flour available at all times.
-Secure the bleeding area with styptic powder, cover and use gentle pressure to hold the area for at least three minutes (no peeking).
+Have styptic powder, cornstarch, or flour available at all times.
+Secure the bleeding area with styptic powder, cover, and use gentle pressure to hold the area for at least three minutes (no peeking).
 After the bleeding has stopped, observe the bird for at least an hour to make sure the bleeding does not restart.
 If bleeding has not stopped after one hour of treatment, a trip to the vet is mandatory.
-If any signs of listlessness, weakness, paralysis or respiratory distress are noted, a vet trip is mandatory.
-If the bleeding continues on the way to the vet, have someone else drive so the passenger can apply pressure to the bleeding area.
+If any signs of listlessness, weakness, paralysis, or respiratory distress are noted, a vet trip is mandatory.
+If the bleeding continues on the way to the vet, have someone else drive, so the passenger can apply pressure to the bleeding area.

 A blood feather is a feather in the process of growing in.
 It has a nerve and blood supply.
 Occasionally, a blood feather will break and bleed profusely.
-These feathers must be pulled out completely or they will continue to bleed and the bird will die from loss of blood and stress.
+These feathers must be pulled out completely, or they will continue to bleed, and the bird will die from loss of blood and stress.

-Use sturdy tweezers, a hemostat or a pair of needle-nosed pliers.
+Use sturdy tweezers, a hemostat, or a pair of needle-nosed pliers.
 Grasp the feather firmly and pull it out, always applying pressure in the direction in which the feather is growing.
 Take care not to pull out the feather follicle.
 If you see blood oozing from the feather follicle after pulling out the feather, apply styptic powder or use direct pressure on the site (three minutes, no peeking).
 Keep the bird quiet and warm.
 Watch for continued bleeding, as outlined above.

-Bite wounds, cuts, and abrasions are usually a result of trauma, but can also be caused by self-mutilation.
+Bite wounds, cuts, and abrasions are usually a result of trauma but can also be caused by self-mutilation.

-Stop the bleeding as referenced above.
+Stop the bleeding, as referenced above.
 Dirt and/or feather debris can be removed with small tweezers.
 Clean the area with a disinfectant (hydrogen peroxide, nolvasan, betadine, etc.).
 Keep the bird warm and quiet.
 Watch for signs of shock or infection.
 If there is even the smallest doubt as to the seriousness of the injury, see your avian vet.
 If it is a case of self-mutilation, seeing your vet is mandatory.
-A biopsy may be needed and most certainly antibiotics in case of infection.
-There may also be a need to use anti-anxiety drugs once the reason for the mutilation is found.
+A biopsy may be needed, and most certainly antibiotics in case of infection.
+There may also be a need to use antianxiety drugs once the reason for the mutilation is found.
 Note: One wound, which should always be seen immediately by your avian vet, is a cat bite.
 Cats transmit a bacterium called Pasteurella.
 Birds are very susceptible to it and can die within 24 hours of Pasteurella septicemia.
 Birds will need to be put on antibiotic therapy immediately after the cat bite to ensure the infection does not spread throughout the body.

 Whether it is bright red or tar-like (black) in color and consistency, blood in the stool always indicates a serious condition.
 An avian vet should see the bird as soon as possible.
 Keep the bird warm and quiet until you can get it to your vet.